YalekW5435/Match-3-Template/README.md

-**BEFORE READING THE MAIN SECTIONS:** this project depends on the following library "PopLib" (SexyAppBase for crossplatform and opensource).
-Please use the "match3template" folder to build this game, as that is where the assets can be added, modified, and source elements such as scripts, code and necessary things can be done.
+Please use the dev branch of this repository, as that is where the following project can be found.